 The Field Hall Gallery hosts rotating exhibits highlighting local and regional artists.
-Gallery hours are 10AM-2PM Thursday through Saturday, plus one hour prior to most events.
+Gallery hours are 10AM-2PM Monday through Saturday, plus one hour prior to most events.
 Private group tours are available by appointment; please email gallery@fieldhallevents.org to make arrangements.

-The North Olympic Watercolorists (NOW) and Field Hall Gallery have partnered to present an immersive journey through the world of watercolor art.
-“Watercolor: From Studio to Gallery,” showcases a vibrant display of unique styles, techniques, and subjects and inviting visitors to take a glimpse behind the brushstrokes through studio vignettes.
-The exhibit will run August 13th through October 26th.
+The North Olympic Watercolorists (NOW) and Field Hall Gallery partnered to present an immersive journey through the world of watercolor art.
+“Watercolor: From Studio to Gallery,” showcased a vibrant display of unique styles, techniques, and subjects and inviting visitors to take a glimpse behind the brushstrokes through studio vignettes.
+The exhibit also featured works from the late Pat Donlin, a dedicated artist and arts patron whose early investment in Field Hall helped create the very space where the exhibit will take place.

 “Art is the piece of ourselves that we leave behind,” said Kayla Oakes, Director of Education & Artistic Engagement at Field Hall.
 “Art is our legacy, as is the community we’ve built throughout our lives.
 It’s very special for us to celebrate Pat’s legacy in this way.”